Travel tips

 Is St Martin safe?
 Here’s what 25 years on the island tells me.
 It’s a fair question —…

-Where is St Martin — and why no other island feels quite like it Most people ask where…
+And why no other island feels quite like it Most people ask where St Martin is because they’re…

-What Currency is used in St Maarten?
-This comes up in almost every conversation I have with visitors…
+Good to know before you go This comes up in almost every conversation I have with visitors planning…

-One Island, Different Countries, Different Vibes.
-People preparing for their first visit to the Friendly Island have questions…
+People preparing for their first visit to the Friendly Island have questions about how the two “countries” differ,…

-Is St. Martin a “Naked Island”?
-Frequent visitors to our beautiful island revel in the thirty-seven beaches (all…
+Frequent visitors to our beautiful island revel in the thirty-seven beaches (all with unique qualities), the world-class dining…

 Yes — the vast majority of visitors have a perfectly smooth vacation in St Martin.
 Like anywhere in the Caribbean, common sense matters: don't leave valuables visible in rental cars, avoid isolated areas late at night, and stay aware of your surroundings.
 Most tourist areas are lively, safe, and visited daily by thousands of travelers.